eylenburg/linoffice/README.md

 >[!WARNING]
 >The quickstart script will fail if you are using NixOS, Guix System, Slackware, Gentoo, or Alpine.
 In this case you will need to do install the dependencies yourself (see below).

+>[!WARNING]
+>FreeRDP 3.23 is not working with LinOffice due to a bug.
+If your distro's version is FreeRDP 3.23, please try to downgrade to 3.22 or upgrade to a newer version if available.

 ## Manual install

 ### Dependencies